alexpiti/MLSWG/README.md

 ## Examples

-In Fig. 1 are the output figures when calling MLSWG with no inputs from the MATLAB command window.
+In Fig. 2 are the output figures when calling MLSWG with no inputs from the MATLAB command window.
 In this case, the m-file is set for a lossless photonic coupler with core index 3.2 and substrate index 1.45; the two cores are 250 nm wide and have a gap of 400 nm between them; the operation wavelength is 1550 nm.
 One of the coupler cores is slightly detuned, i.e., has an index of 3.1750, so that only two quasi-symmetric/antisymmetric modes are supported in the TE polarization.

 ![OutputFigs_1Default_DesyncCoupler](https://user-images.githubusercontent.com/97299585/199725650-5983ebb8-ba11-4e1c-a531-251bc15c552d.JPG)

-Fig. 1: Left panels are the CE and its derivative (required for the Newton-Raphson method) in the defined n_eff search-range; the vertical lines correspond to the roots found.
+Fig. 2: Left panels are the CE and its derivative (required for the Newton-Raphson method) in the defined n_eff search-range; the vertical lines correspond to the roots found.
 The right panels hold the mode profiles with the n_eff given in the panel title.

-Below, Fig. 2, an example of the modes supported by a lattice of 9 photonic waveguides (parameters same as above, without detuning in any core).
+Below, Fig. 3, an example of the modes supported by a lattice of 9 photonic waveguides (parameters same as above, without detuning in any core).

 ![OutputFigs_2_Lattice](https://user-images.githubusercontent.com/97299585/199725661-82325518-7c27-4b81-b5c1-1392d9a7b8c5.JPG)

-Fig. 2: The mode profiles supported by a 9-core photonic waveguide lattice.
+Fig. 3: The mode profiles supported by a 9-core photonic waveguide lattice.

-Finally, a gap plasmon mode, when a 250 nm air-slot is formed between two gold layers (Au refractive index in the NIR is assumed n~0.55-10j for 1550 nm wavelength).
+Finally, in Fig. 4, a gap plasmon mode supported by a 250 nm air-slot between two semi-infinite gold layers.
+The Au refractive index in the NIR is assumed n~0.55-10j, at 1550 nm wavelength.

 ![OutputFigs_3_Plasmonic_GapSPP](https://user-images.githubusercontent.com/97299585/199728604-21b66072-732c-45f3-9c4a-a4193ebba6de.JPG)

-Fig. 3: Gap plasmon mode profile (TM-polarization).
+Fig. 4 Gap plasmon mode profile (TM-polarization).

 ## Various Useful Notes